bhavya-r1/Python-Project/README.md

 ---

-##  Future Roadmap

-- [ ] Add time-series analysis to track skill demand trends month-over-month.
-- [ ] Expand analysis to include Data Engineer and Data Scientist roles for cross-role comparison.
-- [ ] Implement remote vs. on-site salary differential analysis.
+This project demonstrates data cleaning, exploratory data analysis, aggregation, and visualization using Python, providing insights into the Indian Data Analyst job market and the relationship between skill demand and salary.

 ---

-This project demonstrates data cleaning, exploratory data analysis, aggregation, and visualization using Python, providing insights into the Indian Data Analyst job market and the relationship between skill demand and salary.